If you'd prefer bare-bones setup instructions without explanation, see here.

 Place the downloaded setup.sh script in your normal Downloadsfolder.

 Installs ngrok to /usr/local/bin/ngrok and creates a launchd file /Library/LaunchDaemons/com.ngrok.onstartup.plist to run ngrok as a daemon at boot.
 It also builds a file called /usr/local/bin/.ngrok2/ngrok.yml with your configuration.
 Finally, it creates the /usr/local/bin/ngrok_updater.sh auto-updater file that refreshes your tunnel details when you reboot.

 Installs ngrok to c:\ngrok and creates a config file called c:\ngrok\ngrok_config.yml.
 In the same directory, you'll see ngrok_autostart.ps1 and a wrapper ngrok_autostart.cmd.
 A shortcut to that .cmd file is added to Windows' startup apps folder.

 If the target system is headless, use ssh or scp via e.g. filezilla, winscp or putty to transfer the script file across.

-If you like, you can verify that the tunnel works by visiting this URL from a browser (enter your chosen credentials in the popup).
-You'll see the familiar 9000 LMS default skin (notice the which you don't see inside your LAN).
+You can easily verify that your tunnel works correctly by visiting this URL from a browser (enter your chosen credentials in the popup).
+You should see the familiar 9000 LMS default skin (notice the which you don't see inside your LAN).